hoodlum1980/WebSocketAPP/README.md

 # WebSocketAPP

-Application which provides running C++ scripts via web browser using websockets.
+Application which provides starting C++ scripts via web browser using websockets.

 This application has server side, where is C++ program which handles websocket messages.
 This server runs the other C/C++ programs each in the new Thread.
 Standard output from these programs is sended to the website.